marco-jardim/mcp-windows-clipboard/README.md

 2. **Image Reading**: Uses `[System.Windows.Forms.Clipboard]::GetImage()` and saves as PNG
 3. **Text Reading**: Uses `[System.Windows.Forms.Clipboard]::GetText()`

+### Autopaste Technology

+The autopaste feature uses [uiohook-napi](https://github.com/SnosMe/uiohook-napi) for non-blocking global keyboard monitoring:

+- **Non-blocking**: Keyboard events are observed, not intercepted - your normal Ctrl+V paste always works
+- **Automatic caching**: When Ctrl+V is detected, clipboard content is automatically read and cached
+- **Graceful degradation**: If the keyboard hook fails to initialize, all other clipboard tools continue to work normally

-No external dependencies or native binaries required - just Node.js and PowerShell (included with Windows).
+No external dependencies or native binaries required for core functionality - just Node.js and PowerShell (included with Windows).

 ## Requirements